weymouth/lotus_docs/Docker/README.md

 **2.** [Manage Docker as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/)

 Note that the files created during the simulation will still have root privileges.
-These may need to be restored to user privileges for post-processing reasons as explained in the remarks.
+These may need to be restored to user privileges for post-processing reasons as explained in the remarks in **11**.

 **3.** Test Docker:
 ```